oraichain/wasmd/x/precisebank/README.md

 The `x/precisebank` module emits the following events, that are meant to be match the events emitted by the `x/bank` module.
-Events emitted by `x/precisebank` will only contain `akava` amounts, as the `x/bank` module will emit events with all other denoms.
-This means if an account transfers multiple coins including `akava`, the `x/precisebank` module will emit an event with the full `akava` amount.
-If `ukava` is included in a transfer, mint, or burn, the `x/precisebank` module will emit an event with the full equivalent `akava` amount.
+Events emitted by `x/precisebank` will only contain `aorai` amounts, as the `x/bank` module will emit events with all other denoms.
+This means if an account transfers multiple coins including `aorai`, the `x/precisebank` module will emit an event with the full `aorai` amount.
+If `orai` is included in a transfer, mint, or burn, the `x/precisebank` module will emit an event with the full equivalent `aorai` amount.

 #### SendCoins